-Mike Boots: After a mostly empirical PhD I was awarded a Royal Society/JSPS post-doctoral fellowship in the Entomology Department of Kyoto University.
-During this time I developed my interest in theory and was awarded a European Union STA Fellowship to return to Japan to join the mathematical biology group in Kyushu.
-I then chose to move to Nagasaki as a centre of excellence postdoctoral fellowship in the medical entomology department of the Institute of Tropical Medicine, in order to gain experience of applying models to problems in human disease interactions and to develop my interest in vector ecology.
-I returned to the UK in 2000, having been awarded a NERC Advanced Fellowship, and subsequently held Readerships at the Universities of Stirling and Sheffield.
+Mike Boots: After a mostly empirical PhD at Liverpool, I held a JSPS Postdoctoral fellowship in the Entomology Department of Kyoto University and a European Union Postdoctoral Fellowship in the mathematical biology group in Kyushu.
+I then worked in the medical entomology department of the Institute of Tropical Medicine, applying mathematical models to problems in human disease interactions and working on vector ecology in the medical entomology department.
+I returned to the UK in 2000, on a NERC Advanced Fellowship, and subsequently held Readerships at the Universities of Stirling and Sheffield.
 I was made Professor of Disease Biology in the Department of Animal and Plant Sciences in Sheffield in 2007, moved to Exeter in 2011 and to UC Berkeley in 2015.
-My brief CV is here.
+My google profile is here.

 Penny Lynch: Having recklessly abandoned undergraduate biology back in 1980, I built a career in finance before finally returning to science via a part-time maths degree and a PhD (co-supervised by Uwe Grimm and Andrew Read) modelling the effects of health interventions on the evolution of life history in disease causing organisms.
 A large part of my PhD involved modelling the potential disease control benefits and evolutionary consequences of novel interventions targetting malaria vectors.
 I have maintained my interest in this area, and my current research comprises the development and application of mathematical models which consider vector ecology and life history to explore the potential benefits of new vector control methods.
 I am also still exploring ways to manage and perhaps even exploit the evolutionary effects of human interventions on vector populations.

 Laura Ward Alexander: After graduating from University of Georgia with degrees in microbiology and in ecology, my research has focussed on using mathematical models to better understand emerging infectious diseases, both in humans and in wildlife.
 I worked on projects with the Park Lab at UGA, including the US response to the 2014 West African ebola outbreak.
-I’ve now moved to UC Berkeley to undertake my PhD, applying epidemiological models to other emerging diseases such as Zika virus.
+For my PhD research at UC Berkeley, I am applying epidemiological models to other emerging diseases such as Zika virus.